 The accompanying consolidated financial statements present the consolidated financial position and changes in net assets, functional expenses and cash flows of the Organization.
 The Organization has national and international programs that are conducted by its headquarters, Biomedical Services, and chartered local chapters.
-Also included in the consolidated financial statements are the net assets and operations of ARC Receivables Company, LLC, a wholly owned bankruptcy-remote special purpose entity.
-ARC Receivables Company, LLC was included in the net assets and operations for the year ended June 30, 2022 and was dissolved during the year ended June 30, 2023.
-See Footnote 11 - Receivables Securitization Program.
 All significant intra-organizational accounts and transactions have been eliminated.

 Program activities include Services to the Armed Forces, Biomedical Services, Community Services, Domestic Disaster Services, Training Services, and International Relief and Development Services.
-Biomedical Services include activities associated with the collection, processing, testing, and distribution of whole blood and components at 36 local blood services region operations, a biomedical research facility, and related national support functions.
+Biomedical Services include activities associated with the collection, processing, testing, and distribution of whole blood and components at 34 local blood services region operations, a biomedical research facility, and related national support functions.